Siegfriedchao/LatexTutorialCSSACambridge/README.md

 ## Useful References

 A University of Cambridge style beamer template can be found [here](https://github.com/rjw57/cambridge-beamer).
+The beamer presentation for this tutorial made use of this template.

 A CUED (Engineering Department) PhD thesis template can be found [here](https://github.com/kks32/phd-thesis-template).